Lynaiss/Portfolio/README.md

 8. In Page title enter whatever you wish your category to be called as in navigation, like 'Portraits'.
 9. In Web address (URL) enter your label link from earlier!
 Hit Save Link button.
 10. Do not forget to hit Save when you finish adding all your categories!
 * ?m=1 is actually a mobile addition.
-The code that makes the category you're viewing bolded in navigation does not work on mobile if this is not used, so it's recommended to include in your lable links.
+The code that makes the category you're viewing bolded in navigation does not work on mobile if this is not used, so it's recommended to include in your label links.

 --PAGES APPEARANCE--